hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

           **Notes:**

-* Replace <objectstoreurl.com:port> and model path with actual object store url, model sub path where model and associate configuration is placed
+* In the above YAML, replace <objectstoreurl.com:port> and model path with actual object store URL, model sub path.
+Model refers to location where model and associated configuration is placed.
 * Node selector “gl.hpe.com/instance-type: GL-GP-MLi-Metal” is used to place the workload in inference cluster
-* Check the pods and service are running by running the below commands:
+* Check that the pods and service are running using the commands shown below:

 ```shell
 kubectl get po –n triton